Imnotsure-YT/C-and-stdc-.h-Setup-Walkthrough-on-VSCode-MacOS-/README.md

 Installing Homebrew:

   1. Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"` on your system terminal.
-     This is the installation script for homebrew.
+     This runs the installation script for homebrew.

   2. Follow the installation instructions to move homebrew into the right file path.
 You need to run two more commands to do this.